Index

 Grounds for Not Granting an Injunction

-• When the applicant has no personal interest in the subject matter.
+Section 41(j)Where the applicant has no personal interest in the subject matter of the dispute.

 Disclaimer: The materials provided herein are solely for information purposes.
 No attorney-client relationship is created when you access or use the site or the materials.
 The information presented on this site does not constitute legal or professional advice.
 It should not be relied upon for such purposes or used as a substitute for legal advice from an attorney licensed in your state.